Biting and Hitting are Common and Should be Corrected Early On

 Growing teeth and hands often find their way into trouble.
 Toddlers often bite and hit with little regard for the consequences of their actions.
-Bites and hits hurt and should be corrected, before serious harm is done to bodies and to relationships.
+Biting and hitting habits hurt and should be corrected, before serious harm is done to bodies and to relationships.

-1. Understand why babies bite and hit.
+Babies bite and hit.
 Don’t take it personally.
 Babies do bite the hands (and the nipples) that feed them.
 Everything babies do revolves around their hands and mouth.
 The hands and teeth are their first social tools, and they learn how to use them from the responses they get.
 As soon as teeth erupt and hands flap, babies experiment and use these instruments on different objects to see how it feels.
-What could be more familiar and available then parents’ skin?
+What could be more familiar and available than parents’ skin?
 Baby’s job is to use these tools; your job is to teach him how.
 These early nips and slaps, as awful as they look and feel, are playful communications, not aggressive, disrespectful conduct.

 Aggressive biting and hitting is most common between the ages of 18-months and 2½ years when the child doesn’t have the verbal language to communicate his needs.
 Instead, he communicates through actions.
 Biting usually stops as the child’s verbal skills grow but hitting doesn’t.

-2. Understand why toddlers bite and hit.
-What are simply socially- incorrect gestures in infants can, if unchecked, become aggressive behaviors in children.
+Toddlers bite and hit.
+What are simply socially- incorrect gestures in infants can if unchecked, become aggressive behaviors in children.
 That’s why you want to purge these from baby’s repertoire before they become part of the growing child.
 Children become aggressive in order to release pent-up anger, to control a situation, to show power, or to protect their turf in a toy squabble.
 Some children even resort to obnoxious behavior in a desperate attempt to break through to distant parents.

 Most aggressive toddler behaviors will lessen once the child is old enough to communicate by words instead of actions.